jordanrogus/jordanrogus/README.md

 - 👋 Hi, I’m @jordanrogus
-- 👀 I’m interested in ... building interesting stuff
+- 👀 I’m interested in building interesting apps
-- 🌱 I’m currently learning ...
-JavaScript and Python
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on ...
-TBD
+- 💞️ I’m looking to collaborate on any cool ServiceNow ideas
 - 📫 How to reach me ... jordanrogus@gmail.com